chrisisbd/Starbase/README.md

 For your first build using IntelliJ IDEA you will need to make a couple of corrections to framework.properties and the Projects Setting as detailed below.

+Please note the below example is for Linux, I'll detail any additional differences with Mac OS X and Windows build below.

     1.)
 Edit the file framework.properties and set the jdk.home.1.6 path to your JDK home

         e.g. jdk.home.1.6=/home/mark/opt/jdk1.6.0_45